linuxlawson/bashin/README.md

 Note: 'exit' command can be placed after 2nd failed password attempt in order to close (exit) terminal.
-Makes a little more realistic, and how you want it to be anyway (exits terminal, right?)
+Makes a little more realistic, and how you want it to be anyway (exits terminal) right?

 i.e.
 else